saltcorn/saltcorn/README.md

 This repository contains the core codebase, including the code necessary to self host an instance and to host a multitenant instance.

-**WARNING: In early stages of development.
-Expect poor usability, limited functionality and security vulnerabilities**

 ## Trying out Saltcorn

 A multitenant instance of Saltcorn is running at [saltcorn.com](https://saltcorn.com), and you can create a new database under a subdomain at [https://saltcorn.com/tenant/create](https://saltcorn.com/tenant/create)